$SalaryCheck

 Ranges are directional; your actual offer depends on company, level, and total comp structure.
 Figures reflect aggregated industry benchmarks, not a single-source quote.

 These are the most common ways electrician offers diverge from headline numbers.
-They're not universal — but each one has cost real electricians real money at Boston, MA employers.
+They're not universal — but each is worth understanding before accepting or counter-offering.

 • 1Journeyman vs master license pay differences are significant; time the license test carefully.